Utah-Idaho Sugar Company: Legacy and divestment of sugar beet division

 The Layton, Utah plant was closed in 1959, and then sold in 1965 or 1966.
 Two other factories were sold or dismantled in 1965 or 1966: Gunnison, Utah, and Belle Fourche, South Dakota.
 In 1963, the LDS church owned 48% of the stock.
 A 1963 article in Barron's said "In the early years of Utah-Idaho, church ownership hampered the kind of hard dealing necessary in the trade.
 Today, however, such considerations are inconsequential."

 In the 1960s, U-I had five factories, down from the 28 they had built.
 They also owned a lime quarry west of Victor, Idaho, used as quicklime for the Lincoln, Idaho factory in processing beets.

 Utah-Idaho and its competitors (including the Amalgamated Sugar Company) were again sued beginning in 1971, alleging price fixing and market manipulation.
 One such class action lawsuit was settled out of court in 1980.

 Utah-Idaho Sugar Company changed its name to simply "U and I" in 1975.
 By this time, Utah-Idaho had moved into potato production.
 It put its four remaining sugar factories for sale in November 1978, stopped offering contracts to sugar beet growers, and closed the Moses Lake (Washington) and Gunnison (Utah) plants in 1979, entirely abandoning the sugar industry.
 In the mid-1980s, the LDS church sold the company, and renamed AgraWest; it was purchased by Idaho Pacific Corporation of Ririe in 2000.

 U&I Sugar Corporation

 The corporation is now (2011) concentrated on Brazilian sugar-owning mills in Brazil and cane fields.
-U&I has purchased two logistic companies based in Sao Paulo and a sales marketing company in the United Kingdom, formally Commodity Brokers Europe Ltd. In the 21st century, U&I Sugar Corporation is headed by Mike Crump, the current president, based in London, England.
+U&I has purchased two logistic companies based in Sao Paulo and a sales marketing company in the United Kingdom, formally Commodity Brokers Europe Ltd. In the 21st century, U&I Sugar Corporation is headed by Ronald T Kemp, the current president, based in London, England.

-Mike Crump, the president of U&I Sugar Corporation, now controls the process from growing to end buyer sales and is continuing to purchase mills in Brazil.
+Ronald Thomas Kemp, the president of U&I Sugar Corporation, now controls the process from growing to end buyer sales and is continuing to purchase mills in Brazil.
 The company now concentrates on selling cane sugar to the end buyer and does not trade on international market platforms, thereby ensuring the best possible price for each mt produced.

 In 2010 U&I moved into direct sales, and the expansion program was initiated at www.uandisugar.com.